Anxiety Definition, Symptoms, And Treatment Options

 Lifestyle changes

-Tips to naturally reduce anxiety include:
+Tips to naturally reduce and treat anxiety include:

 • Regular exercise or physical activity